 Poker Quiz!
 3♣5♣ Facing a C-Bet, what do you do here?

 PRO ANSWER: We are playing in a multi table tournament with blinds at 100/200 and a 200 big blind ante.
 The effective stacks are 10,000 chips to start and there are several tough opponents at the table.
 We are dealt 5c3c in the Big Blind and everyone folds to the Cutoff who opens to 500 chips.
-Both the Button and the Small Blind fold and action is on us.
+Both the Button and the Small Blind fold.

 We don’t have a super strong hand here holding 53s preflop, however there are 1,000 chips in the pot and it costs only 300 more for us to call.
 We’re getting better than 3:1 immediate pot odds against a player with a very wide opening hand range.
 While we can fold many of the worst hands in our range here including offsuit combos like T2o, 53s is definitely good enough to continue considering the price.
 We make the call and it’s off to the flop.